-There can be many reasons for it, but fundraising experts see the following a lot:
+There can be many reasons for using the pro tips for a successful fundraising campaign, but fundraising experts see the following a lot:

 - Meeting someone personally as a fundraiser can help to build a relationship with them, a future donor, in a way that no fundraising campaign or technique can do.

 - The agreement of meeting someone in person already indicates that this person is interested in donating.